patleeman/patricklee.nyc/README.md

 ./blog serve
 ```

-Create new blog posts or hot takes
+Create new blog posts

 ```
-./blog new (take|post) <title>
+./blog new <title>
 ```

 # Blog folder

 As part of the build process, the script generates a partial `blog.html` in the template directory which contains a sorted list of all the markdown files in the blog folder.

-# Takes folder

-For hot takes.
-Micro blogging without the baggage.